-Later this afternoon, tour the magnificent Red Fort, locus of Mughal power until the imperial capital was moved to Delhi in 1637, and today a UNESCO World Heritage Site.
+Later this afternoon, tour magnificent Agra Fort, the locus of Mughal power until the imperial capital was moved to Delhi in 1637, and today a UNESCO World Heritage Site.
 Its maze of courtyards, mosques and luxurious private chambers captures the wealth and prestige of the empire during its heyday.
 Following your tour of the fort, return once again to the Taj Mahal to view the monument bathed in the golden glow of sunset.

 Day 3: Delhi / Depart